Turekkerem/Veneronica/README.md

 The name was chosen as an inside joke — dark, slightly vulgar, and not immediately associated with malware, which fits the overall PoC character of this project.

-> _“Veneronica — fascinating, at moments almost beautiful, yet cheaply made, and with time, capable of great destruction.”_
+> _“Veneronica — a quick thrill born from cheap intentions.
+You don't pay for her upfront, and you never pay her with money, but in time, the toll of her actions is devastating.”_

 <sub>Veneronica — Academic PoC.
 Use responsibly.</sub>
 </div>